orionHong/Veculator/README.md

 ## Tool Used
 - Xcode, swift 3.0
-- Implemented in MVC framework
+- Implemented using MVC Pattern

 ## Notes
 - Directory **_Vec_** contains source code and can be opened using Xcode directly.